ThePoptartCrpr/jscord/README.md

   </p>
 </div>

+# This project has been discontinued for a long time, and is not feature-complete.

-# jscord
+## jscord
-jscord is a versatile, straightforward [node.js](https://nodejs.org) library for Discord.
+jscord ~~is~~ was a versatile, straightforward [node.js](https://nodejs.org) library for Discord.

 ## Links
 * [Documentation](https://jscord.js.org/)